Treasurer

 Return the completed application form to judith.temple@connectedvoice.org.uk

-Interviews will be held on 13 January 2026
+Interviews will be held in person on 2 March 2026

 Connected Voice is an equal opportunities employer